Distinguishing quantum dynamics via Markovianity and Non-Markovianity: Application to a Qubit Coupled to a Dephasing XX Chain

-In fact, we can derive $\gamma_c$ from Eq. \eqref{eq12}.
-When $N$ is even and $\omega_0$ is zero, the mode of $k=\frac{N\pi}{2(N+1)}$ is dominant in the summation of k.
-We can roughly estimate $\gamma_c$ by solving the following inequality,
+We can derive the critical dephasing strength \(\gamma_c\) from Eq.~\eqref{eq12}.
+For even \(N\) and \(\omega_0 = 0\), when \(N\) becomes large, the time required for particles to return from the boundary increases, suggesting that \(\gamma_c\) should decrease as the chain lengthens.
+In the limit \(N \to \infty\), it is expected that \(\gamma_c\) tends to zero.
+In Eq.~\eqref{eq12}, the coefficient in front of the summation is close to \(\tan^2(k)\).
+Since the derivative of \(\tan^2(k)\) diverges near \(k = \pi/2\), the summation is dominated by modes where \(k\) is closest to \(\pi/2\).
+In particular, the mode with \(k = \frac{N\pi}{2(N+1)}\) provides the leading contribution.
+A rough estimate of \(\gamma_c\) can be obtained by analyzing the inequality in Eq.~\eqref{eq13}:

-where the first term of the left side has a triangular function times a decaying exponential function.
-This indicates that the mode in the XX chain is exponentially suppressed by dephasing noise.
-This inequality holds for $\gamma>\gamma_c$.
-So we can get the critical dephasing strength $\gamma_{c}\simeq J\frac{ProducLog(\frac{3\pi}{2})}{3\pi}\sin\frac{\pi}{2(N+1)}\simeq\frac{0.862}{N+1}$.
-This matches the TCL2 results with all modes.
-These results are presented in Fig. \ref{Fig:gamma_c}.
+where the first term on the left-hand side represents a triangular function modulated by an exponentially decaying envelope, indicating that each mode in the XX chain is exponentially suppressed by dephasing noise.
+This inequality holds for \(\gamma > \gamma_c\), allowing us to approximate the critical dephasing strength as

+This estimate shows good agreement with the results obtained from the TCL2 master equation across all modes, as illustrated in Fig.~\ref{Fig:gamma_c}.
+Moreover, since the bouncing function \(B(\Phi)\) can be directly constructed from the time evolution of the particle number on the probe qubit \(S\), the critical Markovian-to-non-Markovian transition characterized by \(1/\gamma_c\) can be inferred solely through measurements on the ancilla.
+This indicates that measuring the ancillary qubit allows one to track the transition between Markovian and non-Markovian behavior of the target system without requiring direct access to its full dynamics.

-In the case of strong dephasing noise, we calculate the particle transport in the chain.
-We have shown that the current $J_{i,i+1}=2(\sigma_{i}^{x}\sigma_{i+1}^{y}-\sigma_{i}^{y}\sigma_{i+1}^{x})$ is suppressed by the dephasing noise.
-In Fig. \ref{Fig:current}, we show $\log J_{i,i+1}^{max}$--$\log(\gamma)$ plot is a straight line with slope -1 in the strong $\gamma$ regime, which indicates that the maximal value of the current in the strong dephasing noise is inversely proportional to $\gamma$.
+In the presence of strong dephasing noise, we investigate the particle transport in the chain.
+Our result have shown that the current $J_{i,i+1}=2(\sigma_{i}^{x}\sigma_{i+1}^{y}-\sigma_{i}^{y}\sigma_{i+1}^{x})$ is suppressed by the dephasing noise.
+Fig. \ref{Fig:current} showcases $\log (J_{i,i+1}^{max})$ as a function of $\gamma$.
+The plot of $\log (J_{i,i+1}^{max})$ against $\log (\gamma) $ yields a straight line with a slope of -1 in the high $\gamma$ domain, signifying that the peak current value is inversely proportional to $\gamma$ in the realm of strong dephasing noise.
 Furthermore, the light cone of the particle transport delays with $\gamma$ increasing, as shown in Fig. \ref{light_cone}.
 This is similar to the $1/\gamma$ suppression in the diffusive coefficient of dephasing free fermion chain\cite{yang2022keldysh}.